hammad93/PAM/README.md

 If we are switching the LLM or otherwise updating it, we need to ensure that the llama.cpp server configuration reflects it.
 In the `docker/llm` directory there is a  `entrypoint.sh` file that contains the initial configuration.
 Please update the GGUF filename with the first in the sequence for the `--model` flag.

 ## Downloading Models
-Currently, the design supports command line interfaces such as the [huggingface-cli](https://huggingface.co/docs/huggingface_hub/en/guides/cli).
+Currently, the design supports command line interfaces such as the [hf download cli](https://huggingface.co/docs/huggingface_hub/en/guides/cli#download-multiple-files).
 Please reference the following command to understand how to download a LLM to a locally specified directory.
+Note that we utilize file matching patterns with `--include`.

 ```
-sudo huggingface-cli download DevQuasar/swiss-ai.Apertus-70B-Instruct-2509-GGUF --include "*Q8*" --local-dir .
+hf download unsloth/Apertus-8B-Instruct-2509-GGUF --include "*UD-Q8_K_XL*" --local-dir .
 ```

 # Trusted Platform Module (TPM)